Sandy4321/unsocml16/README.md

 This page is created for the overflow attendees Self-Organizing Conference on Machine Learning.

-As you may know, OpenAI is putting together a [Self-Organizing Conference on Machine Learning](https://github.com/openai/socml16/wiki).
+As you may know, OpenAI is putting together the [Self-Organizing Conference on Machine Learning](https://github.com/openai/socml16/wiki).
 The number of attendees is limited to about 200 people in order to make event work best.
-Many people from the community showed the interest in an event for those who will not be able to attend, so [Joseph Catrambone](https://github.com/JosephCatrambone) reached us out with this idea asking to help with that.
+Members of the community proposed unofficial event for the overflow attendees, so [Joseph Catrambone](https://github.com/JosephCatrambone) reached us out with this idea asking to help with that.

 We are happy to help and would like to thank the community and Joseph for giving us this courtesy.
-As it was proposed, unofficial event will consist of 3 parts with the following agenda:
+There are 3 parts of unofficial event with the following agenda:

 ##Agenda
 - **Afterparty of official SOCML16** [Jack Crawford](https://github.com/jackccrawford) kindly offered to host afterparty of the official event to be held on Friday, October 7th, at around 6-7 pm.
 [Address](https://goo.gl/maps/XMyHxQYhBhC2)